Main Content Start

 - 30/136 = 22.05% - Interview/Observation

 - 30/136 = 22.05% - Distance from NWACC Main Campus

-We will notify applicants to the Physical Therapist Assistant program by email or phone one to two weeks after the end of the spring semester.
+We will notify applicants to the Physical Therapist Assistant program by email or phone one to two weeks after the end of the fall semester.

 Upon acceptance to the program, you will receive a detailed email on all required steps that must be completed before the mandatory orientation day.

 If you have questions or concerns about the background check, we encourage you to make an appointment to discuss these concerns with the PTA director.

 Non-Native Speakers of English, seeking admission into Health Professions programs

 are required to complete an ESL Listening Test.
 Students can receive more information